teedr/mathematica-debugger/README.md

 	* _"Failures"_
 		* A list of any messages represented by `Failure` objects

+* All variables in _DebuggerInformation_ Associations will be ToString-ed and include Context and any `$ModuleNumber` suffix

 ### Options

 * Populate the `DebuggerContexts` option with a list of contexts from which variables should be tracked